Mith029/Mith029.github.io/README.md

 ## 3. Blackjack
 This project is a basic text-based implementation of the popular card game, where the user plays against a computer dealer.

-## 4. Botnet Detection
-A deep learning model capable of detecting and prevent botnets by analyzing time-series data of network traffic and other relevant features.

-## 5. Consumer Prediction
+## 4. Consumer Prediction
 Formulating python algorithms from a given dataset using machine learning technique to predict the actions of consumers.

-## 6. Cryptocurrency
+## 5. Cryptocurrency
 A socket-to-client connection block-chain application that allows users to utilize the service as cryptocurrency and be used to mine and store within a crypto-wallet.

-## 7. Drowsiness Alert system
+## 6. Drowsiness Alert system
 A drowsiness alert system designed to send push notifications to users’ emails and phones by detecting a driver getting drowsy while operating a motor vehicle by analyzing their eye movement.

+## 7. Text-Based Emotion Recognition
+The text-based emotion recognition model is designed to identify people’s emotions, attitudes, or sentiments toward a particular goal, such as an individual, an organization, a topic or a product.

 ## 8. The Impact of Air pollution
 Analyzing the impact of Air pollution, primarily focusing on carbon emission and fatality rates, worldwide to dispel the myth revolving around climate change.